cmhh/snzts/README.md

 The back-end database is created from CSV files on start-up, so takes about a minute to fully start.
 Once running, the service will be available at `localhost:9000/snzts/`.

 The data in the backend will date quickly.
-To update it, a fresh set can be pulled from the [Stats NZ website](https://www.stats.govt.nz/large-datasets/csv-files-for-download/) via the `scraper` container.
-To build and run the container:
+To update it, a fresh set can be pulled from the [Stats NZ website](https://www.stats.govt.nz/large-datasets/csv-files-for-download/) via the `scraper` container:

 ```
 docker run -d --rm -v `pwd`:/work snzts-scraper